Schoenberg characterization of continuous non-stationary isotropic positive definite kernels: Examples of isotropic kernels

-\begin{example}[Dot product kernels] Dot product kernels are of the form \(\kernel(x,y):= \kappa(\scal{x}{y})\) and hence are isotropic.
+\begin{example}[Dot product kernels] Dot product kernels are of the form \(\kernel(x,y):= \kappa(\scp{x}{y})\) and hence are isotropic.
 Restricted to the sphere they exhaust all isotropic kernels and are characterized by \citet{schoenbergPositiveDefiniteFunctions1942} (see also Table \ref{table: characterizations}).
-A dot product kernel $\kernel$ valid in all dimensions is of the form
+A dot product kernel $\kernel$ on the $\ell_2$-sphere is of the form

 with \((a_n)_{n\in \nat_0}\) a nonnegative, absolutely summable sequence.
 Such kernels are also referred to as `spherical spin glasses' in statistical physics, e.g.\@ \citep[][]{panchenkoSherringtonKirkpatrickModel2013}.